-As detailed in the CHNA, St. Francis Hospital in collaboration with community partners identified the following health priorities in Montgomery and Macon counties:
+As detailed in the CHNA, St. Elizabeth's Hospital in collaboration with community partners identified the following health priorities in St. Clair County:

-- 1. Access to mental health services - 2.
-Access to behavioral health services: substance use disorder - 3.
-Accessing available care: unmanaged chronic conditions
+- 1. Mental and behavioral health

+- 2. Access to care: unmanaged chronic conditions

+- 3. Healthy lifestyles

-These priorities emerged from several data sources, including community focus groups, individual and stakeholder interviews, local and national health data comparisons and input from the CAC and internal advisory council.
+These priorities emerged from several data sources, including community focus groups, individual and stake-holder interviews, local and national health data comparisons and input from the CAC and internal advisory council.